Challenge #23: "So Many Songs, But I'm Feeling So Lonely!"

 "Trick you into doing…?"

 "Trick me into telling you that I li– Hey!"
 I glared at her.
 Jolene squealed and clapped her hands, laughing.
-She literally (yes, very much literally) danced around the shop (in which I was currently standing and watching my stupid friend make a fool of herself).
+She literally danced around the shop (in which I was currently standing and watching my friend make a fool of herself).
 Some of the parrots watched her beadily.
-The one or two customers in the shop stared at her in mingled fear and weirded-out-ness, while she giggled and clapped her hands like an idiot.
+The one or two customers in the shop stared at her in amusement, while she giggled and clapped her hands.

 "Jolene," I scowled.
 "Will you cool it?"

 "Oh Ian!" she sang.
-"Ian, Ian, Ian, Ian, Ian, Ian, Ian, Ian, Ian!"
-The last three times she emphasized my name like it had some deeper meaning.
+"Ian, Ian, Ian, Ian, Ian!"
 She danced to a stop in front of me, still grinning.